Top Things Impacting LA CRE Market

 Even though rising inflation could remain positive for certain commercial real estate properties like Triple Net investments or Industrial Gross, as long as the operating expenses remain stable and provisions in the lease agreement like CPI adjustments and Prop 13 protection guard against future cashflow and losses, any slight change or deviation could hurt property owners eventually, in particular mom-and-pop owners.

 For some, the reality can be devasting.
-For instance, apartment owners under Los Angeles Rent Stabilization Ordinance (RS0) cannot raise rents to offset increased operating expenses due to imposed rent increase freeze mandate due to the local city pandemic moratorium.
+For instance, apartment owners under the Los Angeles Rent Stabilization Ordinance (RS0) cannot raise rents to offset increased operating expenses due to the imposed rent increase freeze mandate due to the local city pandemic moratorium.
 Owners in turn could try and apply for a “just and reasonable rent increase (J&R)” if the current net operating income is less than base year NOI adjusted for inflation.
-Go luck to recapture loss revenue!
+Go luck with recapturing lost revenue!

 The process and review by the local city departments are painful and time-consuming with slight relief.
 Imagine going to the DMW and waiting hours before even taking your renewal driving test.
 A dream at best.

-Having no buffer, safety-net, and unable to pass such expenses to the tenants, such owners may consider selling or foreclosing.
-Others may draw assistance for unpaid rent through the “Rent Relief – Housing is Key” program, forbearing a commercial loan (do not know if that is possible) or applying for PPP loans through CARES ACT maybe not be enough to withstand the blows of rising inflation.
+Having no buffer, or safety-net, and being unable to pass such expenses to the tenants, such owners may consider selling or foreclosing.
+Others may draw assistance for unpaid rent through the “Rent Relief – Housing is Key” program, forbearing a commercial loan (do not know if that is possible), or applying for PPP loans through CARES ACT may not be enough to withstand the blows of rising inflation.

 The outcome of inflation is a mix-bag to the one it impacts.
 Not being protected from inflation will create havoc by eating up profits and purchasing power for most overall in many LA business communities.